rodrigomasiniai/Docker_template/README.md

 # Docker_template

-|order your layers from least likely to change to most likely to change for fast building times
+| Order your layers from least likely to change to most likely to change for fast building times

 ```python
 docker build -t app:latest .